Robert Redford, Paul Newman co-star of two classics, dies at 89

 Founder of the Sundance Institute in 1981.
 Labs, mentorship, festival: a platform for independent creators, from Tarantino to DuVernay.

-Sundance is also a landscape: Redford’s Utah, its slopes, its forests, its light.
-Away from the industry, the actor-director built a creative refuge and a philosophy there: to bring works to life while respecting the places and those who inhabit them.
+Sundance is also a landscape: Redford’s Utah, its slopes, forests, and light.
+Set apart from the industry, the actor-director built a creative refuge and a philosophy there: to nurture works while respecting the places and the people who inhabit them.

-Very early on, Robert Redford used his fame to support environmental protection.
-A concerned observer of Los Angeles’s transformation, he advocated for air and water, championed natural spaces, and got involved with the Natural Resources Defense Council (NRDC).
-For decades, he used his voice and network to support campaigns for an energy transition.
-Moreover, he advocated for a more sustainable culture.
-This passion permeates his films: A River Runs Through It (1992) glorifies Montana’s landscapes; The Electric Horseman (1979) sets a cowboy’s wanderings in a spectacular America.
-In 2016, this battle was recognized with the Presidential Medal of Freedom awarded at the White House.
+Very early on, Robert Redford put his fame at the service of environmental protection.
+A concerned observer of Los Angeles’s transformation, he advocated for clean air and water, championed natural spaces, and was active with the Natural Resources Defense Council (NRDC).
+For decades he used his voice and network to support campaigns for an energy transition.
+He also advocated for a more restrained culture.
+That thread runs through his films: A River Runs Through It (1992) exalts Montana’s landscapes; The Electric Horseman (1979) frames a cowboy’s wandering in a spectacle-driven America.
+In 2016, this fight was recognized with the Presidential Medal of Freedom presented at the White House.

 Environmental activist, supporter of the NRDC.
 His films focused on nature.
 Awarded the Presidential Medal of Freedom in 2016.